 Another warning label to take note of is the Strangulation Hazard Warnings.
 There are some children’s products that may cause strangulation or entanglement such as cribs, strollers, and carriages.
 Strangulation may lead to serious injury and even death.

 An example of a Strangulation Hazard Warning can be:

 “STRANGULATION HAZARD: Children have suffered injuries after the baby’s body passed through the hand rest bar.”

-Providing warning alerts to consumers about the possible danger not only of the item itself but also the packaging used is essential to the safety of the consumers.
+Providing warning alerts to consumers about the possible danger not only of the item itself but also of the packaging used is essential to the safety of the consumers.

-Amazon suffocation warning requirement is there for a reason and sellers are expected to follow it.
-Be sure to always have your poly bags labeled with this warning, as this can save a life.
+Amazon suffocation warning requirement is there for a reason, and sellers are expected to follow it.
+Be sure always to have your poly bags labeled with this warning, as this can save a life.
 Do you have more questions regarding the Amazon suffocation warning?
 Post your questions in the comments below.